haripriyachalasani/haripriyachalasani/README.md

 - Ventured into IoT at Emertxe Information Technologies, tackling real-world projects.🌐

-- Highlights include leading a Zigbee-based Wireless Data Acquisition system and crafting an acclaimed Online Restaurant Website.💻
+- Highlights include leading a Zigbee-based Wireless Data Acquisition system and crafting an acclaimed Online Restaurant Website💻

 - Let's connect and script the next chapter together!✨